Premier Hockey Federation: CWHL dissolution and aftermath (2019–2021)

-In a league update on May 30, 2019, the NWHL announced that due to no additional investment, the league would not be able to increase to full-time salaries or provide players with health insurance outside of the typical worker's compensation for injuries, but had come to an agreement to a 50 percent revenue split on all league-wide sponsorship and media deals.
-In addition, the league stated it would not add teams in Montreal and Toronto for the 2019–20 season.
+On May 30, 2019, the NWHL announced that due to no additional investments, the league would not be able to increase to full-time salaries or provide players with health insurance outside of the typical worker's compensation for injuries, but it had come to an agreement to a 50% revenue split on all league-wide sponsorship and media deals.
+In addition, the league stated it would not add teams in Montreal or Toronto for the 2019–20 season.
 The league announced a longer 2019–20 season, increasing from 16 to 24 games.
 The NWHL Players Association called the negotiated agreement a "breakthrough" that represented the first "substantial gains" players had made since the formation of the league.

 In September 2019, the Boston Pride were purchased by a group of investors led by Miles Arnone.
 On April 22, 2020, the NWHL announced the awaited expansion team for Toronto, bringing the league to Canada for the first time.
 The Toronto Six began play in the 2020–21 season.
-Johanna Neilson Boynton was announced as the owner of the team, Tyler Tumminia as the team chairman, and Digit Murphy as team president.
+Johanna Neilson Boynton was announced as the team owner, Tyler Tumminia as the team chairman, and Digit Murphy as team president.

 On October 12, 2020, Rylan stepped down as commissioner and was replaced by Tyler Tumminia as interim commissioner.
-In addition, the league changed its governing model to an incorporated association overseen by a board of governors with one representative from each team.
+Also, the league changed its governing model to an incorporated association overseen by a board of governors with one representative from each team.
 Rylan remained with the league to oversee the Beauts, Whale, Riveters, and Whitecaps, while searching for independent ownership of the league operated teams.
 Rylan left that role in March 2021.